Home care

-Homecare (also known as home care, in-home care, care at home, domiciliary care, personal care, community care, or social care) is health care or supportive care provided in the individual home where the patient or client is living, generally focusing on paramedical aid by professional caregivers, assistance in daily living for ill, disabled or elderly people, or a combination thereof.
+Homecare (also known as home care, in-home care, care at home, domiciliary care, personal care, community care, or social care) is health care or supportive care provided in the home of the individual where the patient or client is living, generally focusing on paramedical aid by professional caregivers, assistance with daily living for ill, disabled or elderly people, or a combination thereof.
 Depending on legislation, a wide range of other services can also be included in homecare.

 Homecare can be organised by national or local government, by volunteer organizations or on a market basis.

 Purpose

-Homecare is an alternative to institutional care such as can be provided at group accommodations and nursing home.
+Homecare is an alternative to institutional care such as that provided in group accommodations and nursing home.
 Research shows that clients receiving home health care may incur lower costs, receive equal to better care, and have increased satisfaction in contrast to other settings.

 Services included

-The services included vary vastly between jurisdictions, volunteer organizations and markets.
+The services included vary considerably between jurisdictions, volunteer organizations, and markets.
 Some examples of homecare services are: